 Recipe Testers’ Reviews

-This is, hands down, one of the best baked macaroni and cheese recipes I’ve ever made.
-The Parmesan cheese added a great smoky flavor and I’ll never make mac and cheese without it now.
 This is going into a weekly rotation in our lunch and dinner schedule.
-To make this into a one-pot meal, instead of just a side dish, I added some honeyed ham before baking—it turned out awesome!
+To make this a one-pot meal, instead of just a side dish, I added some honeyed ham before baking—it turned out awesome!

-I prepared this baked macaroni and cheese earlier in the day for dinner.
-Because it was pretty cold from the fridge, I baked it for longer than the time specified ,and it became creamy and toasty with the bread crumbs.
 Everyone was really happy with it.
-Next time, I’ll cut down on the nutmeg because it stood out too much for me.
 This recipe is economical, as it does make a lot.
-The first night I had my husband get some fried chicken to go with it, and the next night, we grilled some steaks.
+The first night, I had my husband get some fried chicken to go with it, and the next night, we had grilled steak.
 Tonight, we will diet.

 While looking on the Leite’s site for a mac & cheese recipe I decided this one would be the perfect one to make for my neighbor’s small child.
 It is plain, simple, and cheesy.
 I opted to use a blend of “colby-jack” as I thought the blend would be more kid-friendly.
 My little neighbor was thrilled with her very own mac & cheese made just for her!